polyphene/docs.holium.org/docs/command-reference/connection/add.md

 ## Return

-It will also produce a CID, referring to the new connection.
+It will produce a CID, referring to the new connection.